ZythiQ/joplin-indexer/readme.md

 # Joplin Indexing Tools

 This project uses a Joplin workspace as a small database.
-Minimally represented `notes` / `folders` / `tags` are controlled via a DAO and API client pair and their markdown contents are structured and navigatable using JML, a comment-based markup language, which can be safely queried with a DOM.
+Minimally represented `notes` / `folders` / `tags` are controlled via a DAO and API client pair and their markdown contents are structured and navigatable using MML, a comment-based markup language, which can be safely queried with a DOM.

 ## Requirements